XRPLF/xrpl-dev-portal/content/rippled.md

 The `print` command returns the current status of various internal subsystems, including peers, the ledger cleaner, and the resource manager.

+*The `print` request is an admin command that cannot be run by unpriviledged users!*

 #### Request Format ####
 An example of the request format: